apple1417/bl-sdk-mods/Onezerker/Readme.md

 ## Changelog

+### Onezerker v1.8
+Made launching the game slightly quicker when this mod is disabled, by only loading required packages on enable.

 ### Onezerker v1.7
 Updated to use some of the new features from SDK version 0.7.8.
 Most notably, the enabled state is now saved over game launches.